judyhuang209/Wav2Lip/README.md

 Acknowledgements
 ----------
-Parts of the code and Readme is taken from the [original Wav2Lip study] (https://github.com/Rudrabha/Wav2Lip).
+Parts of the code and Readme is taken from the [original Wav2Lip study](https://github.com/Rudrabha/Wav2Lip).
 Parts of the code structure is inspired by this [TTS repository](https://github.com/r9y9/deepvoice3_pytorch).
 We thank the author for this wonderful code.
 The code for Face Detection has been taken from the [face_alignment](https://github.com/1adrianb/face-alignment) repository.
 We thank the authors for releasing their code and models.
 We thank [zabique](https://github.com/zabique) for the tutorial collab notebook.